grezeh/katerpillar/README.md

 still to do:
 correct and clean-up qmk code
-vial port
+vial port;
-(generic qwerty map or an easier alternative to _mnemonik_ layout, if anyone other wants to try?) add _katerpillar_ novelty to possible upcoming keyset
+(generic qwerty map or an easier alternative to _mnemonik_ layout, if anyone other wants to try?); add _katerpillar_ novelty to possible upcoming keyset
 ![katerpillar_pcbs](https://user-images.githubusercontent.com/61553650/161435406-4e7b79f3-1497-4b59-963d-830b3c44509a.png)